sgtcmofo/NoSideTorch/README.md

 A message in the server console should say "No Side Torch plugin Started"

-And when you stop the server a message will display "No Side Torch plugin is shutting down"
+And when you stop the server a message will display "No Side Torch plugin is stopped."

+Any updates/suggestions just let me know.